KaityBadge/KaityBadge/README.md

-# :wave:!
-Hi, I'm Kaity!
+# 👋 Hi, I'm Kaity!

-I'm currently a student at The Tech Academy, working hard toward graduating from the C# and .NET Framework Bootcamp.
+I'm currently a student at @The Tech Academy, working hard towards graduating from the C# and .NET Framework Bootcamp.

 ## 💻 About Me

-I'm passionate about software developement and I'm gaining hands-on experience across the full stack --<br>
-from front-end design (my favorite!) to back-end logic and databases.
+I'm passionate about software developement and gaining hands-on experience across the full stack -- from front-end design (my favorite!) to back-end logic and databases.
 I'm always learning, building, and looking for ways to grow. <br>
 Whether it's developing clean, responsive web interfaces or diving into the architechture of a .NET application,